chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * When loaded it should look something like the image in the [Overview of The Main Window].
 * **Prepare to play:**  Press the spacebar.
 This turns the Base Line orange, indicating that Concert Keyboardist is ready to play.
 In this mode as soon as you press a key the note at the Base Line is played and the note bars start scrolling to the left.
 The scroll rate is based on the tempo.
 * **Playing Notes:** Press keys on your computer keyboard - any of the letter keys, or any of the characters "[ ] ; ' < > /".
 On an English language keyboard these are the rows from "q" to "]", from "a" to " ' " and from "z" to "/".
 It doesn't matter which keys you press.  **Any** key always triggers the next target note.
 Similarly if you are using a midi keyboard **any** key triggers the next target note.
 * **Note Timing:** Press a key each time a target note reaches the vertical yellow line drawn when the previous note was played.
-This plays exactly at the original tempo and rhythm.
+If you do this you will play exactly at the original tempo and rhythm.
 * You can vary note timing, rhythm and tempo by playing before or after each target note reaches the yellow line.
 * Usually, just play what sounds good to you, but you do need to watch for and play just the target notes.
 * It takes a little practise but its fun, and easier than learning a "real instrument"!
 * You can play with one finger, or two or more fingers to play faster or smoother.
 It's easiest to start with one.
-* **Stopping:** Press the spacebar again, or press the Return key for rewind, or roll the mouse wheel to scroll left or right.
+* **Stopping:** Click the "Stop Playing" toolbar button, or preferably press the spacebar again, or press the Return key for instant rewind.
 * **Yellow note heads** are those that are currently sounding.
 As you play, notice that long notes continue sounding even as you trigger shorter simultaneous notes.
 * **Chords:** In the "Minuet in G" example the top notes of chords are target notes.
 Simultaneous or nearby chord notes are chained from them, like any other chained notes.
 This allows chords to be triggered by one note.
 * **Trills** are like any other chained notes.
 For example in bar 8 of Minuet in G the notes are chained making them easier to play.
 It you prefer to play the notes of the trill you can convert those notes into target notes by clicking on their heads.
 * **Rewind:** Press the Return key.
 The first time you press Return the transport rewinds to the place you most recently started.
 A second press returns to the start.
 You can also press Return while the transport is running to stop and transport and rewind in one step.
+* **The Listen Tool** When you are learning a new piece, you may want to hear what a section of the music sounds like as originally written in the midi file.
+Scroll to just before that  section and click the "Listen" toolbar button, the one that looks like musical notes, or press the '=' key.
+The music will play until you press the spacebar to stop listing.
+The score will be scrolled back to where you started so you can play the section.
 * **Basic Editing** You can edit which notes are target notes.
 Click on the head a note to toggle its target vs chained status.
-Setting a note to be chained causes it to be added to the chain of the preceding target note.
+Setting a note to be chained (i.e. non-target) causes it to be added to the chain of the preceding target note.
 * **Playing legato notes** This is a technique where the on and off times of successive notes are overlapped resulting in smooth sounding transitions.
 If you play with at least two fingers you can overlap the on and off times of successive notes to create legato as in normal piano playing.
 * **The Relative Time Line:** This is the yellow vertical line that appears at the start of the most recently played target note.
 The Relative Time Line is a guide to when to play the next target note relative to when you played the note before.
 In playing expressively you may be triggering notes before or after the Base Line.
 It's helpful to have a Relative Time Line as a marker showing when the last note was actually played.
 When the next note reaches the Relative Time Line, it's due to be played.
 Experiment with playing notes before or after the Relative Time Line to understand this better.
 The Relative Time Line also remains after you stop playing to mark the last note played before stopping.
 * It's important that the next unplayed target notes remain visible so you know where you are in the music.
 If you play for a period of time slower than the average score tempo the next-due target may scroll off the edge of the view.
 If this is about to happen the view is instantly shifted to the right, recentring the next target note back to the base line.
 Also, while you are playing you can recentre manually by pressing either the "1" or the F1 key.
 Also you can increase the average tempo with the '2' (or F2) key and decrease it with the '3' (or F3) key.